schleidl/istio-on-eks/modules/amazon-verified-permissions-external-authorization/README.md

 # Amazon Verified Permissions Authorization
+This is a demo Lambda function invoking Amazon Verified Permissions.
+The Lambda function can be invoked by the aws command line tool.

 This document provides instructions on how to deploy and manage the extension authorization (ext-authz) Lambda function using Amazon Web Services (AWS), Docker, and Kubernetes.
 Please follow these steps carefully to ensure successful deployment.
 Prerequisites